JeffersonQin/cloudlab-api/README.md

 ### Credentials

-In order to run `main.py` or use `PowderExperiment` to interact with the Powder platform, you'll need to have added an ssh key to your Powder account.
+In order to run `main.py` or use an instance of `PowderExperiment` to interact with the Powder platform, you'll need to have added an ssh key to your Powder account.
 If you haven't already done this, you can find instructions [here](https://docs.powderwireless.net/users.html#%28part._ssh-access%29).
 You'll also need to download your Powder credentials.
 You'll find a button to do so in the drop-down menu accessed by clicking on your username after logging